DhrumiPrajapati/StoreVision/README.md

  # StoreVision: Data-Driven Sales & Forecasting

- Welcome to **SuperStore Sales Insights**, a Power BI dashboard designed to analyze and forecast sales performance.
+ Welcome to **StoreVision**, a Power BI dashboard designed to analyze and forecast sales performance.
 This project delivers a clear and structured view of sales trends, category performance, and forecasting, highlighting insights that support evidence-based business decisions.

 ## 📈 Project Overview